 Welcome to Sylvania Heights Physiotherapy and Sports Injury Clinic

-The girls working here at Sylvania have backgrounds in a wide variety of sports and activities including soccer, rugby league, Oz tag, AFL, snow and waterskiing, golf, bowling, gymnastics, swimming, dancing, and dragon boat racing.
+Our physiotherapists have backgrounds in a wide variety of sports and activities including soccer, rugby league, Oz tag, AFL, netball, snow and water-skiing, golf, bowling, gymnastics, dancing, and running.

-For those that are not the sporty type, our girls are experts in assessments and treatment plans for postural complaints, long standing or complex pain issues, pre and post pregnancy advice, treatment and rehabilitation also exercise programs for balance, joint stiffness or mobility problems.
-We are happy to do home visits to the local area and give specific advice and exercises for clients to do safely at home
+For those that are not the sporty type, our team are experts in assessments and treatment plans for postural complaints, long standing or complex pain issues, pre and post pregnancy advice, also exercise programs for balance, joint stiffness or mobility problems.
+We are happy to do home visits to the local area and give specific advice and exercises for clients to do safely at home.

 We do not warrant or represent that the information in this site is free from errors or omissions or is suitable for your intended use.
 We recommend that you seek individual advice before acting on any information in this site.
 We have made every effort to ensure that the information on our website is correct at the time of publication but recommend that you exercise your own skill and care with respect to its use.
 If you wish to purchase our services, please do not rely solely on the information in this website.